 - Meals: Breakfast

 Or you can stay on your bikes and ride the whole way into Perugia.
 The town centre is a vibrant location, with its quaint alleys and characteristic town squares.
 The renaissance palaces, medieval churches, museums and many galleries will make a lasting impression.
 After your visit can can either return by train, or ride, back to the peaceful, hospitable town of Torgiano.

 Alternatively – Close to Torgiano is the village of Deruta, which has, in part, managed to retain the highly distinctive features of its medieval buildings.
 Deruta is universally famous for its ceramics.
 The origins of this ancient art go back as far as the Etruscan times and nowadays the many local workshops still make excellent quality ceramics.
 Numerous Italian and foreign museums have pieces of Deruta ceramics on show, including the Victoria and Albert Museum.
 The town hall hosts the art gallery and the ceramics museum.
-The next stop is the sanctuary of Madonna dei Bagni, which has built after a miracle, which took place in the year 1657.
+The next stop is the sanctuary of Madonna dei Bagni, built after a miracle that took place in the year 1657.
 Inside the church, there are more then 600 votive tiles, all testimony to the tradition of the Deruta ceramics.
 After the sanctuary you can choose to remain in the valley or have an undulating ride through a beautiful hilly landscape.

 - Meals: Breakfast